-This new generation must retain all the fundamental characteristics of the FSDL language, while redesigning certain parts, improving capabilities, and adding new features in order to meet the needs of stakeholders involved in the publication of Frogans sites.
+This new generation must redesign certain parts of the FSDL language, improve capabilities, and add new features in order to meet the needs of stakeholders involved in the publication of Frogans sites.

 The following domains must be addressed: the communications between Frogans Player and servers hosting Frogans sites, the design of Frogans slides, and the protection of end-user interests.